 Samoa Joe is the current number one contender for the WWE Universal Championship that is held by Brock Lesnar.
-Yet, nobody seems to take him as a serious contender to the title.
-Yeah, Roman Reigns appears to be the guy that WWE wants to be their champion, but Samoa Joe has been presented rather well in WWE to make him a reasonable threat to Brock Lesnar.
+Yet, nobody seems to take him as a serious contender to … Continue Reading You Don’t Know Joe

 On September 21st, 1996 the World Wrestling Federation debuted a live, phone-in (“interactive”), wrestling show on the USA Network.
 It was hosted and produced right within the Titan Towers in Stamford, Connecticut.
 Not only could viewers call in with questions, but they could also submit them via fax and their then WWF AOL chatroom.
 Promotional videos aired weeks prior to the debut on Raw promising to “change sports entertainment forever.”

 Livewire had succeded “WWF Mania” – a recap show that ran from 1993 to 1996 that would also occasionally host viewer phone calls, and towards it’s later years, also take a more “reality” based arch in its approach.
 This was more or less a trial period for the company as it would start to become aware that a lot of what had been featured over the past few years was becoming stale and stagnant to viewers.